Bobby Hamilton Racing: Truck No. 18 history

 The 18 truck became the team's first full-time entry into the Truck series.
 In 1999, Butch Miller was hired to drive the entry full-time with sponsorship from the Dana.
 Miller had posted four top-tens when he was hired to drive in the Busch Series.
 Joe Ruttman took over and had nine top-tens in the remaining sixteen races of the season.
 He opened the 2000 season with three straight poles and a win, and finished sixth in points.
-In 2001, he won an additional two races and ended the season sixth in points.
+In 2001, he won an additional two races and ended the season third in points.

 Ruttman left with Dana at the end of 2001, and Robert Pressley took over and won in his debut at Daytona.
 He followed it up with another win at Michigan and a seventh-place points finish.
 He left for HT Motorsports, and was replaced by Chad Chaffin.
 With Dickies sponsorship, Chaffin won two poles and finished tenth in points.
 He followed that up in 2004 with wins at Dover International Speedway and Indianapolis Raceway Park and another tenth-place points finish.
 Chase Montgomery took over the No. 18 in 2005, but did not post a top-ten and fell to 23rd in the standings.
 For 2006, Fastenal became the team's primary sponsor and Hamilton was slated to drive it.
 After three races, Hamilton was diagnosed with neck cancer and was forced to exit the ride.
 His son Bobby Hamilton Jr. took over for him.
 Hamilton Jr. won the pole at Martinsville in his first start in the truck and had a total of five top-ten finishes, finishing sixteenth in points.
 Ken Schrader was announced as the driver of the truck for the 2007 season, and has posted two top-five finishes.
 Ruttman drove the 18 in one race while filling in for Schrader, before Dennis Setzer took over the truck late in the season.
 Dennis drove the No. 18 full-time in 2008, with sponsorship from Dodge and Tahoe Smokeless.
 Setzer scored BHR-VA's final victory that year at the Kroger 250 and finished eighth in points with five top-fives and eight top tens.